 About The CPU

-Intel’s and AMD’s high-end CPUs are definitely appealing options, delivering some insane performance inside and outside of games.
+Intel’s and AMD’s top-tier CPUs are certainly attractive options, providing some outrageous performance within and beyond games.

 However, realistically, most people are looking to get the most value out of their money when buying a CPU.
 Intel’s i5-13600K is that best-value CPU.